Raw Hemp Seed Brownies

 Hemp seeds are also one of the best foods you can eat for a balance of omega 3, 6, and 9 is hemp seeds.
-Not only is hemp a good source of omega-3 but it’s also very high in minerals, in particular magnesium which is good for actually metabolizing that omega-3.
+Not only is hemp a good source of omega-3 but it’s also very high in minerals, in particular, magnesium which is good for actually metabolizing that omega-3.

-Hemp also contains manganese which is good for ligament and tendon pain, zinc which is important for prostrate health and testosterone production and iron which plays a roll in oxygen-carrying red blood cell production.
+Hemp also contains manganese which is good for ligament and tendon pain, zinc which is important for prostate health and testosterone production and iron which plays a roll in oxygen-carrying red blood cell production.